Introduction to the English legal system :

 There was a specific amend of money to pay.
 This amend was high.
 They can’t bring an action before the courts.
 There are still very few judges in England, the judicial function in England will main very prestigious.
 The social position and the prestige isn’t the same in both countries.

 It continues to be a significantamends of law that exists without a statutory definition.
-Murder was defined in the 18th century on the CL.
-Even if the punishment today is statutory law, the origin is from the CL.
+Murder was defined in the 18th century on the Common Law.
+Even if the punishment today is statutory law, the origin is from the Common Law.
 This body of law is still important.

 - 2 Distinction between Common law and equity:

-The second meaning of the CL can be understood with the one of equity.
-The heart of CL was originally what records the writ system (assignation).
+The second meaning of the Common Law can be understood with the one of equity.
+The heart of Common Law was originally what records the writ system (assignation).
 Writs were documents issued in order to start an action of course.
 The writ isn’t an invention; it was a technic use before the Normand invasion.

 For some facts no writ existed and this created some problems.
 But the function of the writ also changed with the time.
 In the beginning the writ was a remedy in itself that is to say that were the claimant obtained there writ, the writ was enough for him to have justice.
 No trial (procès) was needed; a trial was needed just if the other party contested.
 A writ was a way to avoid judicial procedure.
 The justice becomes less hasty, .